tlewowski/zurvan/README.md

 Returns a `Promise` that is resolved when time is forwarded by given time and all timers with this dueTime are expired, or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).
+Resolution value is array of callbacks that exited with an exception (if everything went smoothly, it should be empty).
+If you want `zurvan` to reject the `Promise` in such case, turn `rejectOnCallbackFailure` configuration option to `true`.
+If you do, it'll be rejected with the array of failed callbacks.
-Resolution value is `undefined` and rejection `Error` with proper message.
+However, if the reason for rejection is different than failed callbacks, it will be rejected with `Error` with proper message.

 Argument may be either a number (it is then interpreted as millisecond) or a `TimeUnit` object.